Youth Heart Screening Required forms

 By registering for the screening, you are agreeing to adhere to current health and safety guidelines, particularly with regard to COVID-19.
 As such, ONE parent or guardian will be allowed to accompany the youth through the screening.
 Other precautions may include social distancing and hand sanitizer provided by EPSAL.
 Masks may be required so please bring one.

 What To Wear

 On the day of the screening, participants should wear a t-shirt and sweat pants or sport shorts.
 Girls should wear a sports bra.
 Girls will be asked to remove the t-shirt but will keep the sports bra on at all times.

 All girls will be screened by female volunteers in an area separate from boys.
 We want to assure you that participants’ confidentiality, privacy and individual modesty will be respected throughout all aspects of the program.
-A private screening space is available upon request.
+Multiple screening tables are in one large space.
+A private screening space is available upon request for any participant.